.

 • Day 1: Arrival at the field station in Jarico, in the lowlands of the Lomas de Banao Ecological Reserve (LBER).
 Introductions and orientation.
 Short afternoon hike.
 You will have time to rest, adjust, and get comfortable.

 • Day 2: Training, brief lectures on methods and target species, and a review of field guides.
-In the first half of the day, you will practice surveying, bird recognition and using recorders.
+In the first half of the day, you will practice surveying, bird recognition, and the use of recorders.
 After lunch at the field station and a short rest, you will learn about bats and be trained on data entry.

-• Days 3–5: Fieldwork based at the field station in Jarico, which involves hiking several nearby transects.
-In the late afternoons/evenings you will do bat monitoring work.
+• Days 3–5: Fieldwork is based at the field station in Jarico, and it involves hiking several nearby transects.
+In the evenings/early nights, you will do bat monitoring work.

-• Day 6: The team will pack their luggage and hike approximately four hours up the mountain, through the forest, to the second field site for a few days of research in the highlands.
-For those who prefer not to hike, we will have mules available to move up to the second field site.
+• Day 6: The team will pack their luggage and hike approximately three hours up the mountain, through the forest, to the second field site for a few days of research in the highlands.
+For those who prefer not to hike, we will have mules available to move up to the second field station, La Sabina.

-• Days 7–9: Hike various transects at the second field site near la Sabina field station, in the highlands of Lomas de Banao Ecological Reserve.
+• Days 7–8: Hike various transects at the second field site near La Sabina field station in the highlands of Lomas de Banao Ecological Reserve.

 Accommodations and Food